-LESSON IV.
+LESSON IV

-THE ANIMAL KINGDOM.
+THE ANIMAL KINGDOM

-1. The next in order of organized matter is the animal kingdom, which subsists upon vegetable life.
-Gen. 1:29, 30.
+1. After God had created the vegetable kingdom he created the animal kingdom, which subsists upon the vegetables.
+Gen. 1:12-27, 29, 30.

-2. But neither mineral nor vegetable matter can create itself, much less animal life; therefore the animal world becomes another proof of a divine Creator.
-Gen. 1: 20-28; Rom.
-1: 19, 20.

-3. Every animal was created "after his kind," and there is no evidence that animals have changed their kind or species.
-Gen. 1:21,24,25.
+2. But as there is no scientific evidence proving that inorganic matter or vegetable life originated animal life, much less that animal life evolved itself into life, it therefore follows that animals must have been created, and that is in harmony with divine inspiration.
+Gen. 1:12-28; Rom.
+1: 19, 20; Heb.
+11:3.

+3. The Lord says that he made all the vegetables "after his kind," and also all the beasts each "after his kind."
+Gen. 1:12, 21-25.
+Observation and experience teache that we reap the same kind of fruit that we sow or plant.
+When we sow wheat we reap wheat, not potatoes.
+Beasts never change their kind; hogs do not change or develop into sheep, nor horses into cows.
-4. "Nowhere are there instances of gradual transition from one species to another."
-Professor Bettex, Science and Christianity, page 127.

-5. Liebig says: "Strict scientific investigation knows nothing of a chain of organic beings."
-Ibid, page 127.

-6. At a congress of naturalists in Europe, "Wilser made the bold statement, 'He who is not done with Darwin hardly deserves to be called a naturalist.'"
-Ibid, page 131.

-7. Dr. K. Muller says: "It was a great thought of Darwin's to make all organisms evolve one from the other.
+- 4. True science also proves there is no change from one species to another.
+"Nowhere are there instances of gradual transition from one species to another."
+Science and Christianity by Professor Bettex, p.
+127. - 5.
+Liebig, who is a German professor, says, "strict scientific investigation knows nothing of a chain of organic beings."
+(Chemische Briefe, p.
+366) quoted in Science and Christianity, p.
+127. - 6.
+At a congress of naturalists in Europe, "Wilser made the bold statement, 'He who is not done with Darwin hardly deserves to be called a naturalist."
+Ibid, p.
+131. - 7.
+Dr. K. Muller says: "It was a great thought of Darwin's to make all organisms evolve one from the other.
 Unfortunately, however, a glance at the fossil creatures of the various creation periods dispels this beautiful idea."
-Ibid, page 131.

-8. The first animals, such as birds and mammals, must have been created in such a fully developed state that they could care for themselves from the very beginning.
-Had they been created in an infant state, they would all have perished for want of parents to care for them.
-The creation, therefore, of these animals must have been instantaneous.
-CREATION
+Ibid, p.
+131. - 8.
+The first animals, such as birds and mammals, must have been created in such a fully developed state that they could care for themselves from the very beginning.
+Had they been created in an infant state, they would all have perished for want of parents to care for them, The creation, therefore, of these animals must have been instantaneous.

-9. If the animal kingdom was created instantaneously, there is then reason to believe that the vegetable and mineral kingdoms may also have been created suddenly.
+9. If the animal kingdom was created suddenly, there is then reason to believe that the vegetable and mineral kingdoms may also have been created instantaneously.

 10. The following illustrates the perfection and infinity of the Creator's works: "The finest thread in a spider's web, which can scarcely be seen, is said to be composed of no less than 4,000 strands.
-On a single wing of a butterfly have been found 100,000 scales; and on that if a silkworm moth 400,000; each of these minute scales being a marvel of beauty and completeness itself.
+On a single wing of a butterfly have been found 100,000 scales; and on that of a silkworm moth 400,000; each of these minute scales being a marvel of beauty and completeness itself.
 So thin are the wings of many insects that 50,000 placed over each other would only be a quarter of an inch thick; and yet, thin as they are, each is double.
-And when we consider, still further, the incomprehensibly delicate contrivances and exquisite borings and claspings and jointings which enter into the frame of an animated being a thousand times less than a mite, we cannot but be filled with adoring wonder in view of these living productions of the Creator's hand."
+And when we consider, still further, the incomprehensibly delicate contrivances and exquisite borings and claspings and jointings which enter into the frame of an animated being a thousand times less than a mite, we cannot but be filled with adorning wonder in view of these productions of the Creator's hand."
+Science and the Bible, p.
+466.